The Low-Down on Potency

 What to do if you suspect under-active thyroid?

 Thyroidinum 6X once a day.
 Also your constitutional remedy at a different time of day if you happen to know what it is.
 Natural progesterone cream might also help.
-Slowly cut back on Synthroid after two months if you’re already taking it–unless you’ve just started.
+Slowly cut back on Synthroid after two months if you’re already taking it–unless you’ve just started, in which case you can just stop it.

 Yet another example of how knowing the etiology can solve your case.
 One of my clients told me about a headache she got after taking a remedy I prescribed: a sharp pain in the forehead, left side, over the eye, worse pulling the hair back even slightly.